bcgov/GWELLS-QAQC_Geocode_ArchiveData/README.md

 # Why CSV and not SQL?

 We recognize that it  would have been better practice to save this data in an SQL table instead of a CSV inside a github repo.
 We built the code for this purpose, which is why most files in this repository exist in two copies: one with a "_csv" suffix and another with the "_sql" suffix.
 Due to cost issue, it was decided to use the CSV approach.
+The _sql code was kept in this repo in case this approach is retained in the future.